UK, Italy, Türkiye: Travel strikes planned for July and beyond

 If your flight or train is cancelled or delayed, you will be entitled to a new ticket or compensation.
 Read our guide for the full details.

-Workers at London Gatwick Airport will walk out later this month in a dispute over pay.
+Workers at London Gatwick Airport were due to walk out later this month in a dispute over pay.

+However the strike has temporarily been postponed while union members vote on a fresh pay offer.

-Around 300 security and passenger services staff will strike from 12-14 July and 18-21 July.
-It could delays in baggage screening and affect passengers in need of special assistance.
+Around 300 security and passenger services staff were due to walk out from 12-14 July and 18-21 July.
+It would have caused delays in baggage screening and affected passengers in need of special assistance.

 Further action could take place over the busy summer holidays if the dispute is not settled.